 Departure runway: 18

 Arrival runway 21R

-Once boarding commerced, I made my way to the aircraft quickly.
-Getting to my seat early is always my preference as I can settle before my seat mates do.
+Once boarding commenced, I made my way to the aircraft quickly.
+Getting to my seat early is always my preference as I can settle before my seatmates do.
 I was greeted by a crew of enthusiastic young Thai ladies who welcomed me warmly - nice good first impression and walking through the aisle to this cosy feeling cabin.
 Let these cabin photos do the talking.

 The pink colour head cover represents the Smile Plus cabin.
 Looks similar to the economy class right?
-The difference is the legroom space is generous, 33 inch and of course you have to pay more for these seats.
+The difference is the legroom space is generous, 33 inches and of course, you have to pay more for these seats.

 Can you see the legroom space?
 Notice the empty space where the safety card is supposed to be?
 That seat is vacant which means even more space for the passengers.

-If you are flying on a longer sector, its better to book yourself on one of these 4 rows.
+If you are flying on a longer sector, it is better to book yourself on one of these 4 rows.
 Row 31 to 34.